 BIO

-Pamela Hadley is a time-based light artist whose work seeks to engage people in a direct relationship with themselves and the world as a way to remember that most of what we call reality is actually a construct based on abusive Neoliberalist economics.
-They beileve that phenomenological experience can be an agent for social change.
+Pamela Hadley is a time-based light artist whose work seeks to engage people in a direct relationship with themselves and the world as a way to remember that most of what we call reality is actually a construct based in and supporting imperialist fascist capitalism.
+They believe that phenomenological experience can be an agent for social change.
 Hadley has participated in exhibitions and artist residencies across the US.
-Hadley lives in Portland, OR where they are an active member the arts community, belonging to Carnation Contemporary, WAVE Collective, and Borderline Salon.
+Hadley lives in Portland, OR, where they are an active member of the arts community, belonging to Carnation Contemporary, WAVE Collective, and Borderline Salon and serving as a board member for Art in Oregon.
 Hadley earned an MFA from the School of the Art Institute of Chicago and a BFA from the Corcoran College of Art and Design.

 DESCRIPTION OF